 Genan shall continuously take initiative to the greatest responsibility possible in respect of climate and environment - and take a precautionary approach in these matters.
 Taking its own business interests into account, Genan bears a global responsibility to disseminate technological expertise and knowhow about the optimum, environmental recycling of end-of-life tyres - thus furthering global, circular economy.
 Genan is committed to continuously assessing its climate-related and environmental footprint, using the most renowned research as well as independent peer review of results.
 Genan is transparent in relation to environmental and climate-related matters.
-As Genan processes a waste stream (end-of-life tyres), Genan has furthermore committed itself not to export waste in the form of unprocessed tyres - but only process high-quality secondary raw materials.
+As Genan processes a waste stream (end-of-life tyres), Genan has furthermore committed itself not to export waste in the form of unprocessed tyres.